 On Thursday I was typing on my computer at an IHOP about 15 minutes outside of New Orleans when I saw a message from my cousin Brandon.
 He said it’d be great to see me if I was passing through Texas.
 My uncle moved his family from S. FL to Texas about 25 years ago.
 I don’t see the Whites very often.
 None of us do.
 In fact, I was the first family member to visit the Whites in Texas.
 I did a quick search and saw that it was 500 miles away.
 It was a beautiful day (at first)...screw it...”I’ll see you tonight bro!”
 He wasn’t expecting me to take him up on his offer so quickly.
 It was a long day in the saddle.
-I didn’t want to say this outright but I hope they recognized that I tortured myself with an 9 hour motorcycle ride in the cold rain as a gesture for the love of my family.
+I didn’t want to say this outright but I hope they recognized that I tortured myself with an 9 hour motorcycle ride with cold and rain as a gesture for the love of my family.
 I’d do anything for family.
 It was great to see them.
 I once read that POWs in Vietnam would build houses in their mind to keep from going insane while in captivity.
 They’d imagine building a house step-by-step.
 Digging a hole and putting the dirt in a wheelbarrow.
 Mixing the concrete.
 Framing the house.
 They wouldn’t cut corners - it was all done in real time in their mind.
 If it took 20 shovel loads of dirt to fill a wheelbarrow, then they imagined all 20 shovel loads.
 It was an exercise to keep their mind busy.
 I do the same thing on a smaller scale when I’m riding.
 My mind is somewhere else.
 I’m writing stories in my mind.
 Remembering precise details.
 Wordsmithing how I want to tell a story.
 When the story is complete, it’s like I snap out of a trance and realize I just rode 90 miles.
 Then it’s time to put the story down in a tangible format.
-I typed up a 7 page story that I wrote in my head while I was riding across Louisiana.
+I typed up a 7 page story (RFTW story) that I wrote in my head while I was riding across Louisiana.
 I added it to my ADV thread while at Brandon’s house.
 I spent 2 nights at Brandon’s house visiting with family.
 I learned things about my family that I didn’t know...and they were able to see a glimpse of their weird relative that they only heard stories of.
 Brandon has a great job, a beautiful home, and a beautiful new wife.
 Welcome to the family Stephanie.
 Oh...please don’t tell my dogs that 2 other dogs were on my bike.